 When physician groups and practices become inundated with calls, especially in quarter 4 when deductibles have been met and vacation times haven’t been used, they may turn to a call center or third-party answering service, or even hire more staff of their own.
 Hiring more staff obviously costs a practice more financial expense, as well as valuable time training the new hires.
 Hiring a call center or third-party answering service can pose a similar problem.
 If that third-party service gets more calls coming through, they’re going to have more agents get involved, which will most likely come out of your pocket.
 Speaking of your pockets, a third-party answering service will usually charge by call volume.
 The more calls you get, the more money you’ll be spending.
 So, come quarter 4, you may not even be able to afford that service.

-The solution: Clarus’s Daytime call management gives healthcare staff the tools they need to effectively handle any amount of calls in an efficient manner, without the need to hire more full-time employees!
-And, unlike a traditional call center or answering service, Clarus offers fixed pricing – so we don’t charge based on the amount of calls, and you’ll always be able to know what you’re going to spend each quarter.
+Clarus’s Daytime call management gives healthcare staff the tools they need to effectively handle any amount of calls in an efficient manner, without the need to hire more full-time employees.
+Unlike a traditional call center or answering service, Clarus offers fixed pricing – so we don’t charge based on the amount of calls, and you’ll always be able to know what you’re going to spend each quarter.